storyfeet/dugi_bialan/content/from_toki_pona.md

 ## If you love Toki Pona so much, why change it.

-I have long wanted to make a language like Dugi Bialan, but I did not have the skills/knowledge needed to put it together before I met Toki Pona.
-My previous attempts are nothing to write home about/in.
+I have wanted to make a language like Dugi Bialan, for a long time, but I did not have the skills/knowledge needed to put it together until I found Toki Pona.
+Most notably, how simple a framework can be to still achieve soo much.

-Learning Toki Pona taught me many things, and as such Dugi Bialan is a Tokiponido, a child language of Toki Pona, as it could not exist without the hard work that jan Sonja put into making Toki Pona.
+Learning Toki Pona, has taught me many things, and I have used them to make Dugi Bialan.
+Along with many direct imports, making Dugi Bialan a Tokiponido, a child language of Toki Pona.
+It could not exist without the hard work that jan Sonja put into making Toki Pona.

-That said, this langauge deviates from Toki Pona wildly.
+That said, this langauge deviates from Toki Pona wildly in many places, and I wanted to explain why.
 My main reason for doing this is that I don't want to have to drop back to English to communicate effectively.

 - In Toki Pona, precision was basically impossible

     We'd be at the park and the kids would ask, "tempo li semi"/"what time is it".
 Giving the hour was fine, but not the minutes.
+Or if I wanted to say "10 minutes til we go home" I was somewhat stuck.

     Toki Pona deliberately makes this precision difficult, to persuade us to relax.
 But I'm not relaxed, I can't cope without it.
 So I had to drop back to English.

-    Sat at the dinner table, we'd struggle to ask for anything, because everything was the same.

 - Grammatical Ambiguity was too wild

     Does "mi pana e tomo tawa sina" mean "I give you my house", or "I give your car".
 These are wildly different.